usr25/NoC/README.md

-# NoC 0.1
+# NoC

 An attempt at making a chess engine from scratch.
 Under active development.
 I haven't decided on a name, for the time being it is **NoC**.

 ### Warnings:

-The TT size is currently a compile time constant set to 120MB, to change it go to hash.h and change the first and second defines.
-I'll change it later
+The TT size is currently a compile time constant set to 120MB, to change it go to hash.h and change the first define.
+I'll change that later, maybe.

 ### Use